Getting Started With Your Classes

 Avoid close contact with people who you know are ill or who are coughing and/or sneezing.
 Remember that there are a variety of respiratory illnesses that may cause such symptoms; so don’t assume someone who is ill has the novel coronavirus.

-Highline’s Facilities department will be cleaning and disinfecting high-traffic areas and high-touch surfaces more often, with special attention to door handles and keyboards.
-They will also clean bathroom Dyson air dryers several times a day, which can harbor germs.
-The college will be ordering large quantities of disinfectant wipes and hand sanitizer stations and/or bottles that will be distributed across campus.
+Highline’s Facilities department is cleaning and disinfecting high-traffic areas and high-touch surfaces often, with special attention to door handles and keyboards.
+They also clean bathroom Dyson air dryers, which can harbor germs, several times a day.
+Employees can also request spray cleaner and disinfectant wipes to help keep learning spaces and offices clean.

 In times of fear and uncertainty, there is often misinformation shared as a result of bias and, at times, discrimination or xenophobia.
 COVID-19 is a global concern that can make anyone sick, regardless of their race or ethnicity.
 Highline College is committed to providing a safe and inclusive environment for all who study, work or visit.